Kaixhin/dockerfiles/vnc/README.md

 Build
 -----
-Include a file called "password" with the default password for TightVNC.
+Include password.txt with the password for TightVNC (by default this is "password").
 This must be at least 8 characters.

 Usage
 -----